alinush/ck/README.md

         - list all conferences across papers
     - `rename` command
         - renames a citation key and updates all symlinks
+    - `untag` subcommand
+        + right now, if we only have a `.bib` file without any PDFs, `untag` will not detect any untagged papers. how to handle?
     + `open` subcommand
         - autocomplete citation key
             + see [bash guide here](https://tuzz.tech/blog/how-bash-completion-works)